Baikal State University: New Building

 BUS has 11 buildings, high-rise dorms, a health maintenance facility for 50 visitors, recreation centre on the bank of the Angara River, sport and cultural centers (including a cinema), a number of cafeterias and cafes.

-BSU receives over 14 million rubles per year in research funding.
 Research projects are done on request of Rosobrazovanie of the Russian Federation, the Russian Foundation for Basic Research, the Russian State Scientific Foundation, International Foundations, Irkutsk Oblast and Chita Oblast governments and regional municipalities.